DhaanuI/Doctor_Appointment_Booking_Application/README.md

 A Doctor's Appointment Booking System -lets you register and Login and be able to view Doctors, book appointments, view/reschedule and also delete appointments.

+<-- scroll down last to see a few Doctors/Patients Dummy data -->

 Features Implemented:
 * Authentication - JWT-based token
 * Logout using blacklist